A spacious ridge ramble in the Danskin Mountains with abundant wildflowers and views of snow-covered Trinity Mountains and Arrowrock Reservoir.

 The final push to the summit is steep.
 Fred and I hit this summit on the perfect day - high clouds, expansive 360 degree views that we were unaccustomed to seeing, as we hadn't been in this "neck of the woods" before.
 This perspective of Lucky Peak, a summit we have been on many times, is unique because the north side is so forested - this is not seen from Boise looking at its south slopes.

 After signing the summit register and enjoying a peaceful break, we hiked the nearly 5-mile trek back to our truck.
-As Fred led the way back, I kept falling behind because there were so many things to photograph.
-There's some climbing to do on the way back.
+There's some climbing on the way back.
 We took the same bypass on the east side of the trail that we took earlier to the single track.
 So peaceful is this hike, and late April/early May probably the best time to do it.
 Fall hunting season probably not a good time.